 St. Elmo Bar – pets can join you inside.

-Many of Bisbee’s shops welcome pets – just ask first.
-There are a couple of places to note.
-First, Poco Market is a bodega where you can pick up some grocery items.
+Many of Bisbee’s shops welcome pets — just be sure to ask first.
+Don’t miss Poco Market, a bodega where you can pick up some grocery items.
 And pets can join you inside.

-Well-behaved, leashed dogs are welcome at the Bisbee Saturday Market.
+Well-behaved, leashed dogs are also welcome at the Bisbee Saturday Market.
 Open every Saturday 9am to 1pm in Vista Park in Warren, this is a great place to shop for locally and regionally grown, raised, and sourced food, as well as hand made items.
-Most weeks they also have music and food vendors.
+And most weeks they have music and food vendors.